wyvernSemi/mico32/README.md

 LatticeMico32 instruction set simulator project

-Includes a C/C++ model of the lm32 CPU, with the follwoing features:
+Includes a C/C++ model of the lm32 CPU, with the following features:

 * All supported core instructions
 * All h/w modelled for configurable instructions